hapax/hapax.github.io/assets/teaching.md

 curves exist.
 How can they prove it?
 One approach lies in the definition of "just touching".
-Imagine zooming in infinitely close, so that the blue line becomes straight, and look at the slope (more or less what we mean by the derivative).
+Imagine zooming in infinitely close to the point of tangency, so the blue line becomes straight (more or less what we mean by the derivative).
-You can convince students that the blue and purple lines have the *same slope* at the point of intersection.
+You can convince students that the blue and purple lines must have the *same slope* at this point of intersection.
 If they had different slopes, they would cross each other rather than being tangent!